differentsyntax/HireADragon/README.md

 npm install react-typist
 ```
 ##### Feel free to fork the project and build a version for your own university or college
-##### Sharing the link and the cause on LinkedIn helped boost the traffic on the website
+##### Sharing the link and the cause on LinkedIn will help boost the traffic on the website